Company Registration & Maintenance

 - A CJV’s profits are allocated according to the terms of the co-operative venture contract rather than the proportion of their input in the registered capital, which offers greater structural flexibility over an EJV.

-A RO is the one that represents the liaison organization in the domestic business of the mother company, it is not an independent legal person’s entity, and can not carry on the business activity of direct profit nature.
+An RO is the one that represents the liaison organization of the mother company, it is not an independent legal person’s entity, and cannot carry on the business activity of direct profit nature.
 Permitted activities include establishing and arranging contacts, rendering advice, preparation of market studies, and general collection of information and liaising with authorities and business partners.
 Representative Offices may not bill clients or sign contracts.
-In practice, some Representative Offices exceed their business scope and thus leave themselves open to negative legal ramifications.
+In practice, some Representative Offices exceed their business scope and thus leave themselves open to legal ramifications.

 This includes all aspects of registration:

 - Application for company name through the Administration for Industry and Commerce

 - Document drafting and submission to the authority to collect the certificate of approval and business license

 - Bank account opening – both capital account (SAFE) and the basic RMB business account